 Ms. Parnas has performed at the National Museum for Women in the Arts, the Morgan Library and Museum, University of Florida Performing Arts, the Isabella Stewart Gardner Museum, the Alys Stephens Performing Arts Center, the Buffalo Chamber Music Society, Vanguard Concerts, and the Washington Center for the Performing Arts, and has also appeared with the Long Bay Symphony, the Chamber Orchestra of the Triangle, the Owensboro Symphony, the Southwest Michigan Symphony, the Vermont Symphony, the Longwood Symphony Orchestra, the Rochester Chamber Orchestra, and the Montreal Chamber Orchestra, where she gave the world premiere of Jim McGrath’s Concertino for Cello.

 In 2012, Ms. Parnas made her Carnegie Hall concerto debut, performing the Saint-Saëns Concerto with the New York String Orchestra under the baton of Jaime Laredo.
 The New York Times raved: “Cicely Parnas, a fast-rising young cellist, was the impressive soloist in a rhapsodic performance.”
-She has performed the Elgar Concerto with the Vermont Symphony under Jaime Laredo and has toured France performing the Saint-Saëns Concerto with L’Orchestre National des Pays de la Loire under John Axelrod.
+She has performed the Elgar Concerto with the Vermont Symphony, once again with Jaime Laredo and toured France performing the Saint-Saëns Concerto with L’Orchestre National des Pays de la Loire.
 Other international appearances include her participation in the 2013 Young Concert Artists Festivals in Tokyo and Beijing.